OpenSUSE: openSUSE Tumbleweed

 Tumbleweed is the flagship of the openSUSE Project.
-Instead of classical version numbers and periodic updates, a rolling release system is used: updates happen continuously; previous states of the operating system are saved as "snapshots".
-Tumbleweed is preferred by openSUSE users as a desktop system.
+Instead of classical version numbers and periodic updates, a rolling release system is used: updates happen continuously; prior states of the operating system are saved as "snapshots".
+Tumbleweed is preferred by openSUSE users as a desktop computer system.

-In the old development model, with each new openSUSE release (13.0, 13.1,...), a new rolling release was set-up, which always received new packages.
-When the new release was at the doorstep, and Tumbleweed was reset to that release, most packages were newer than the ones in the release, which led to problems.
+In the old development model, with each new openSUSE release (13.0, 13.1, ...), a new rolling release is set-up, which always receives new packages.
+When the new release is to occur, Tumbleweed is reset to that release, and most packages are newer than the ones in the release.
+This causes problems.

-With the switch to Leap, the development model was changed completely: according to the Factory First policy all software packages had to be sent to Factory in the first place before they could be included in a distribution.
-Out of Factory a daily snapshot is taken and tested in openQA.
+With the switch to Leap, the development model was changed greatly: according to the Factory First policy, all software packages must be sent to Factory before they can be included in a distribution.
+Out of Factory, a daily snapshot is taken and tested in openQA.
 A successful test is released as the next Tumbleweed snapshot.
 Unlike other rolling release distributions, Tumbleweed is a tested rolling release, which increases stability dramatically.

-Technically Tumbleweed is the basis for MicroOS and Kubic.
+Technically, Tumbleweed is the basis for MicroOS and Kubic.

 openSUSE Leap

-Leap is a classic stable distribution approach: one release each year, and in between, security updates and bug fixes.
-This makes Leap very attractive as a server operating system, as well as a desktop operating system, since it requires little maintenance effort.
+Leap is a classic stable distribution approach: one release yearly, and in between, security updates and bug fixes.
+This makes Leap attractive for use in servers, and desktop computers, since it needs little maintenance effort.

 For the version released in the fall of 2015, the development team settled on the name openSUSE Leap with the deviating version number 42.1.
-As in the openSUSE version 4.2 from May 1996, which was called S.u.S.E.
+As in the openSUSE version 4.2 from May 1996, which was named S.u.S.E.
 Linux at the time, the number 42 refers to the question about "life, the universe and everything" in the Hitchhiker's Guide to the Galaxy book series.
 After that, the basis packages are received from the SUSE Linux Enterprise, while applications and desktops come from Tumbleweed.

 At the openSUSE conference held in Nuremberg in 2016, statistics were announced that since the conceptual reorientation with openSUSE Leap 42.1, increasing user numbers had been recorded.
 According to this, the number of downloads is 400,000 DVD-images per month with an increasing tendency.
 Each month, 1,600 installations would be added, and 500,000 packages would be installed.
 The number of Tumbleweed users is 60,000, half of whom frequently perform updates.
 Thus, the number of Tumbleweed installations had doubled in the last year.

 Other findings from the statistics are that most installations are done via DVD images.
-The dominant architecture is x64.
+The dominant architecture is x86-64.
 The geographical distribution of users has hardly changed according to these figures.
-One-third of users are from Germany, 12% are found in the US, 5% in Russia, and 3% in Brazil.
+One-third of users are in Germany, 12% are in the US, 5% in Russia, and 3% in Brazil.

-For the openSUSE Leap 15.3 release, the repository for openSUSE Leap and SUSE Linux Enterprise (SLE) was merged and now contains the same source code and binary packages.
+For the openSUSE Leap 15.3 release, the software repository for openSUSE Leap and SUSE Linux Enterprise (SLE) was merged and now contains the same source code and binary packages.
 SLE 15 will be supported until 31 July 2028.